iricigor/EasyAzureFunction/README.md

 ## Azure functions

-Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud.
+Azure Functions is a solution for easily running small pieces of code, or "functions" in the cloud.
-See Microsoft introduction [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) and PowerShell specific introduction by Steve Lee [here](https://blogs.msdn.microsoft.com/powershell/2017/02/24/using-powershell-modules-in-azure-functions/)
+See Microsoft introduction [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) and PowerShell specific introduction by Steve Lee [here](https://blogs.msdn.microsoft.com/powershell/2017/02/24/using-powershell-modules-in-azure-functions/).

 ## How to install